1.0 LEAGUE OVERVIEW

 To put a stop to some of the nefarious trade dealings a player who is traded cannot then be traded back to their original team UNLESS that player has been subsequently released to waivers since the first trade.

-For EFFL, the deadline to complete all trades is 1:25am GMT Friday, November 27, 2015.
+For EFFL, the deadline to complete all trades is the last friday in November for the given season.
 All other transactions (add/drop, free agency and waivers) are still available to each team throughout the duration of the season.

 [4.3.1 Trade Veto]